-Steve Hart is the host of the Just Jazz radio show that’s heard on dozens of FM, DAB, and digital stations worldwide.
+Steve Hart is the host of the Just Jazz radio show that’s broadcast by dozens of FM, DAB, and digital stations worldwide.

-The former professional DJ started out on the mobile circuit as a teenager in 1980 and within a few years landed his first residency in Southend-on-Sea in the UK.
+The former professional DJ started out on the mobile circuit in the 1980s and within a few years landed his first residency at a top nightclub in Southend (UK).

-He went on to DJ at top nightclubs across Essex, London, and Kent, including the iconic Nero’s 2000 in Ramsgate; Woody’s, Sheerness; The Haystack, Canvey; and in Southend – Electric Blue, Zhivago’s, The Zero 6, High Society, plus Benfleet’s The Sam Lords, numerous ‘raves’, and London’s The Ritz, as well as countless others…
+He went on to DJ at leading venues across Essex, London, and Kent, including the iconic Nero’s 2000 in Ramsgate; Woody’s, Sheerness; and in Southend – Electric Blue, Zhivago’s, The Zero 6, High Society; Benfleet’s The Sam Lords, numerous ‘raves’, and London’s The Ritz, as well as countless other pubs and clubs…

-Following years as a print and online journalist, the advent of podcasting he saw an opportunity to get back behind the mic and hosted numerous business-related podcasts before mixing in music and launching 80s dance music show in 2013.
+Following years as a print and online journalist, the advent of podcasting saw Steve back behind the mic to front numerous specialist news-based podcasts before mixing in music and launching an 80s dance music show in 2013.

 Before Just Jazz there was the Steve Hart Radio Show (news and documentary).
-Then came the Cool Nights show which ran for three years.
-Starting out as a news and music show, it morphed into a jazz programme and prompted the show’s name change in 2020.
+Then came the Cool Nights show which ran for three years – starting out as a news and music show, it morphed into a jazz programme and prompted the show’s name change in 2020.

 Radio Top Shop

-Radio Top Shop was an instore ‘radio’ service heard in various Top Shop / Top Man fashion retailers in the UK during the 1980s and 90s.
+Radio Top Shop was a closed-circuit ‘radio’ service heard in various Top Shop / Top Man fashion stores in the UK during the 1980s and 90s.

 Originally the ‘stations’ only featured in the company’s biggest stores, and thankfully Steve lived near one of these.
 The lucky shops were fitted out with studio gear and the broadcast would only be heard within that particular store.

-However, the exposure, and the opportunity of hosting shows to thousands of shoppers helped sharpen up plenty of presenters who went on to work in both commercial and BBC radio (among them being Paul McKenna, Steve Collins, and others.)
-There were plenty of instore live events too!
+However, the exposure, and the opportunity of hosting shows to thousands of shoppers helped sharpen up plenty of presenters including Paul McKenna, Steve Collins, Marty Ross, Paul Bright, and others.

-Years after he moved on, Radio Top Shop was centralised to a piped service across all the stores.
+Years after Steve had moved on, Radio Top Shop adopted a centralised streaming service across all the stores.
 However, Top Shop is no more, having been closed down in 2019.
 However, thanks to internet streaming, instore radio stations have started to surface again… (if you need help setting one up, then drop me a line).